nref/blog/content/its-not-tech-debt-its-tech-risk.md

 Tech debt is like a detonating mortgage.
 Its payment becomes due unpredictably.
 Its timing is not fair or uniformly distributed.

-## How much Risk?

-Quality shortcuts create risk.
-The people who investigated the Challenger explosion<sup>[5](#references)</sup> didn't have the term tech debt, but they listed quality shortcuts among the root causes.
+The people who investigated the Challenger distaster<sup>[5](#references)</sup> didn't have the term tech debt, but they listed quality shortcuts among the root causes.
 These quality shortcuts exposed the space program to risk.
-Some risk is necessary to reach our goals; how much we can tolerate depends on the expected reward<sup>[6](#references)</sup>.
 If NASA could have had at their disposal a spreadsheet predicting that the O-ring would fail on January 28, 1986, they would have decided not to fly.

 ## Conclusion

+Quality shortcuts create risk.
+Some risk is necessary to reach our goals; how much we can tolerate depends on the expected reward<sup>[6](#references)</sup>.

 Let's not delude ourselves when we're taking risks.
 Deferred tech quality is not like a loan.
 The cost of quality shortcuts doesn't manifest on a schedule.